Crisis Core: Final Fantasy VII: Development

 One of the primary reasons Zack was chosen as the protagonist was because his fate was predetermined.
 Kitase said that Zack's story had "been cooking for 10 years" as, despite being a minor character in Final Fantasy VII, Nomura had already developed conceptual artwork, and Kazushige Nojima had already worked out a story.
 The game was originally meant to have more scenes depicting Zack and Cloud's flight to Midgar, so as to expand on their friendship and unrealized plans, but these scenes were removed due to UMD limitations, and so the staff focused more on Zack's background as a formidable warrior.
 The addition of the character of Genesis to the story came about after discussions between producer Hideki Imaizumi and the character's Japanese voice actor, Gackt, as Imaizumi had been impressed with the characters' brief appearance in the secret ending to Dirge of Cerberus: Final Fantasy VII, and felt there was great room to expand the character.
 Sephiroth's role was specifically written to give him a more human side.
 The game's logo represents various main characters; the blue sky symbolizes Zack; the white feather symbolizes Angeal; and the water symbolizes Aerith.

 Crisis Core was first envisioned as an action game, but because almost all of the staff had more experience designing role-playing games (RPGs), they decided to make battles more similar to the ones found in standard RPGs.
 However, they also added more action-orientated elements to the battles, resulting in the game becoming more of an action RPG than a traditional RPG.
 The Materia system was designed so that players could choose between "RPG-oriented enhancements" and "action-oriented enhancements", as well as to help with the game's balance.
 Additionally, the Digital Mind Wave system (DMW) was added to give gameplay an element of luck, as well as to prevent combat feeling repetitive.
 Nomura and Kitase wanted to include this in the game because of their enthusiasm for pachinko machines.

-The game was first announced at E3 2004, prior to the release of the PlayStation Portable.
-Its first trailer consisted of clips from Last Order.
+The game was first announced at E3 2005, with its first trailer consisting of clips from Last Order.
 In an interview for Famitsu, Nomura said that a playable demo of the game would be ready by the end of 2006, but there was no mention of whether the demo would be openly available to PSP owners.
 By May 2005, Nomura designed the concept art for the game, with the gameplay set to be "interesting" and "previously unseen".
 In May 2007, both Nomura and Tabata revealed that the game was 90% complete, and that completing its story mode and all side quests would take about 100 hours of gameplay.
 A playable demo was made available at Jump Festa '06.